Little Horton: Introduction

-Pre-industrial Little Horton
+Pre-industrial age

 In the area known as ‘Little Horton Green’ there are still a number of farmhouses and out buildings, indicating that this was once a farming district.

 Typical three-storey weavers' cottages may be seen opposite the farms.
 These were used initially to weave not wool, but cotton, by a man called Samuel Swaine in the 18th century.
-The house and barn, with the date stone 1755, were used for the manufacture and sale of cotton by a Mr Kay in the late 18th and very early 19th century.
+The house and barn, with the date stone 1755, were used for the manufacture and sale of cotton by a Mr Kay in the late 18th and very early 19th centuries.

 In the pre-industrial age, each manor had a poorhouse where the destitute could go for poor relief.
 The poorhouse at Little Horton was one of the first buildings in the area and can still be seen today.
 It is now a house and was replaced by the much larger Bradford Workhouse (now St Luke's Hospital) in 1855.

 There were two manor houses in Little Horton, Horton Old Hall and Horton Hall.
 The two halls existed, because the Sharp family who had ownership of Little Horton for many years, were on different sides during the English Civil War (1642–1655) and as a result erected a second major dwelling in the area, divided from the ‘Old Hall’ by a huge wall.

 In the early 20th century Horton Hall was used as the residence of the Bishop of Bradford.
-Both halls were situated opposite All Saints' Church and were demolished among much public outcry in the 1960s.
+Both halls were situated opposite All Saints' Church and were demolished amid much public outcry in the 1960s.

 All Saints’ Church was built in 1864, by the local landowner and MP Sir Francis Sharp-Powell, who once lived in Horton Hall.

-Prior to the 19th century Little Horton was still a very rural area, and a place where wealthy merchants and entrepreneurs chose to live to escape the increasing industrialisation of the city centre.
+Prior to the 19th century, Little Horton was still a very rural area, and a place where wealthy merchants and entrepreneurs chose to live to escape the increasing industrialisation of the city centre.
 However, by the end of the 19th century most of the fields had disappeared and the area was surrounded by row upon row of back to back terrace housing, for the people who flocked to Bradford to work in the manufacturing industries.

-Little Horton in the industrial age
+Industrial age

 Population increase

 The population of Bradford increased hugely in the 19th century.
 This huge increase in numbers brought with it disease, hardship and a short life expectancy for most of the population.
 Young children in particular had a terrible time, few survived infancy and those in the poorer families who did, were sent to work long shifts in the mills as soon as they were able to do so, which was usually around four years of age.
-Conditions were terrible, fifteen-hour days were common, no food breaks and little rest.
+Conditions were terrible, fifteen-hour days were common, with no food breaks and little rest.
 Many children suffered from deformities caused by hard labour in the mills.
 Education was not an option for the majority of children.